Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 - remove(`value`)

 #### Concatenating and combining lists
-Similar to tuples, adding two lists together with + concatenates them:
+Similar to tuples, adding two lists together with `+` concatenates them:
 ```python=
 In [57]: [4, None, 'foo'] + [7, 8, (2, 3)]
 Out[57]: [4, None, 'foo', 7, 8, (2, 3)]
 ```

-If you have a list already defined, you can append multiple elements to it using the extend method:
+If you have a list already defined, you can append multiple elements to it using the `extend` method:
 ```python=
 In [58]: x = [4, None, 'foo']
 In [59]: x.extend([7, 8, (2, 3)])
 In [60]: x
 Out[60]: [4, None, 'foo', 7, 8, (2, 3)]
 ```
-**Note that list concatenation by addition is a comparatively expensive operation since a new list must be created and the objects copied over**.
-Using extend to append elements to an existing list, especially if you are building up a large list, is usually preferable.
+> Note that list concatenation by **addition** is a **comparatively expensive operation** since a new list must be created and the objects copied over.

+Using `extend` to append elements to an existing list, especially if you are building up a large list, is usually `preferable`.

 Thus,
 ```python=